top of page

 "Julian became very agitated.
 I also was feeling annoyed that Julian and his legal team were not getting a fair hearing.
 The legal team appeared to be just hitting a brick wall."

 "I cannot now remember the exact words, but someone said something that made Julian react.
 He stood up and said in an outburst informed the Panel that he believed this was internally networked corruption.
 At that point, I was also frustrated on Julian’s behalf and addressed the Panel.
-I said to them, “It appears to me, that you have not taken into account Julian’s condition, the Disability Discrimination Act and made reasonable adjustments.
+I said to them, “It appears to me, that you have not taken into account Julian’s condition, the Disability Discrimination Act or made reasonable adjustments.
 This is a joke.”

 "Julian stormed out of the meeting room and I followed him."